Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 • Wi-Fi: Often available but slow and unreliable above Chhomrong.
 Some lodges charge $2–5 per hour.

-• SIM Cards: Ncell and NTC work up to parts of Chhomrong.
-Beyond that, don’t expect connectivity.
+• SIM Cards: Ncell and NTC work in parts of Chhomrong.
+Beyond that, don't expect connectivity.

 Estimated Budget for the ABC Trek (Mid-range Trip)